TRG-BUILD/sumo_course/README.md

 # SUMO_AAU
-Notes on Simulation of Urban MObility (SUMO)
+Course on Simulation of Urban MObility (SUMO) at AAU